 All solid fuel appliances require continued maintenance and servicing, to ensure they operate efficiently and safely.
 A routine service should be carried out at least once a year and must meet the appliance manufacturers’ requirements given in any maintenance instructions.

-After a servicing by a HETAS Registered Servicing Technician, a servicing & safety record sheet is presented to yourselves as the homeowner.
+After a servicing by a HETAS Approved Servicing Technician, a servicing & safety record sheet is presented to yourselves as the homeowner.
 This confirms any remedial work required and what checks/tests have been carried out during the service.

 When moving home, it would be advisable to leave a copy of your latest Servicing Record so that the new homeowners have confirmation of the last service and details of the appliance.
 This will also aid future servicing technicians with having a history of the appliance servicing.